 Anyone who bought their current home since Jan 1st 2013 will also be exempt from the 2014 LPT – and should not pay it.
 If you have already paid it you should get in touch with the Property Tax section at Revenue to claim the exemption.
 See Contact Details Here

-The exemption only applies to the purchasers – so if a house is sold in November or December 2013 the seller will still be liable for the 2013 and 2014 LPT – but the buyer will be exempt for 2015 and 2016.
+The exemption only applies to the purchasers – so if a house was sold in November or December 2013 the seller will still be liable for the 2013 and 2014 LPT – but the buyer will be exempt for 2015 onwards.